14 Sneaky Types of Food With Bogus Serving Sizes

 What you're probably eating: We have no idea, because who even knows what 2 ounces of granola looks like in the first place?

 It's always paired with protein-packed yogurt, so it must be healthy.
 Right?
 Wrong.
 Not all granolas are created equal.
 They might be full of whole grains and fiber, but they're often glazed with more added sugars than we'd like to see, even if they're natural sources like honey or maple syrup.
 What's worse, proper portion sizes are hard to measure and stick to.
 Many granolas have a serving size of one-quarter cup—about 4 tablespoons—but Organic Gemini's new raw granola is 2 ounces.
 So unless you're willing to pull out a scale every time you eat to ensure you aren't getting any more than the 37 grams of sugar this sweet mix serves up per serving, you might want to pass on the yogurt topper.
-On top of granola, don't miss these other 32 Health Halo Foods to Stop Eating Immediately.

 For Example: Nature's Bakery Brownie Bars